nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 #### Implementation

 The undo/redo mechanism is facilitated by `VersionedAddressBook`.
-It extends `AddressBook` with an undo/redo history, stored internally as an `addressBookOlderVersionList` for the undo history and `addressBookNewerVersionList` for the redo history.
+It extends `AddressBook` with an undo/redo history, stored internally in an `addressBookOlderVersionList` for the undo history and `addressBookNewerVersionList` for the redo history.
 Additionally, it implements the following operations:

-- `VersionedAddressBook#canRedo()` — Checks if there is a version to undo to
+- `VersionedAddressBook#canRedo()` — Checks if there is a version to redo to.
-- `VersionedAddressBook#canUndo()` — Checks if there is a version to redo to
+- `VersionedAddressBook#canUndo()` — Checks if there is a version to undo to.
 - `VersionedAddressBook#commit()` — Saves the current address book state in its history.
 - `VersionedAddressBook#undo()` — Restores the previous address book state from its history.
 - `VersionedAddressBook#redo()` — Restores a previously undone address book state from its history.